 Gulabrai Ramchand, the first captain to lead India to a victory over Australia, was born July 26, 1927.
 Abhishek Mukherjee looks at five things cricket fans ought to know about him.

 Gulabrai Ramchand was a hard-hitting batsman, a penetrating bowler, an outstanding fielder, and a successful captain.
 A champion at First-Class level, Ramchand went on to lead India to their first Test victory against Australia when Jasu Patel ran through the tourists at Green Park in 1958-59.
-Let us, then, relive a few bits of trivia about him on what would have been his 87th birth anniversary.
+Let us, then, relive a few bits of trivia.

 1) A Taylor-made situation